Stainless Steel Jewelry Dictionary

 D

 - Difference between stainless steel and surgical steel: Surgical steel (316L) contains less nickel than other alloys, making it ideal for people with sensitive skin or for body piercings.
-Both are durable, but surgical steel is considered a higher quality in jewelry.
+Both are durable, but surgical steel is considered higher quality in jewelry.

-- Contemporary Design: Modern jewelry style with clean lines and innovative shapes.
+- Contemporary design: Modern jewelry style with clean lines and innovative shapes.

 AND

-- Minimalist Style: In jewelry it is characterized by simple designs and clean lines.
+- Minimalist Style: In jewelry, it is characterized by simple designs and clean lines.

 - Bohemian Style: Relaxed and natural designs, often with elements such as feathers, unpolished stones, or leather.